Eggertron/video_editing/insta360/README.md

 If you want to create a title screen that does not look warped across the verticle plane, you will want to use `Blender` to generate and equirectangular title screen.

+#### Blender

+- Open a new blender project and use a black background
+- Place text around the camera
+- Change Camera Type to Panoramic
+- Change Panorama Type to Equirectangular
+- Go to Dimensions and change the resolution to 5760x2880
+- Render and export `png`

 ### 360 Video Content

 Use `Insta360 STUDIO` to trim and export your Insta360 video into `mp4` files.
 Some key pointers to trimming and exporting,